Árni Magnússon: Collections and work

 Árni had a lifelong passion for collecting manuscripts, principally Icelandic, but also those of other Nordic countries.
 It is likely that this started with Bartholin, who, when he had to return to Iceland temporarily in 1685 because his father had died, ordered him to bring back every manuscript he could lay hands on, and then sent him to Norway and Lund in 1689–90 to collect more.
 In addition, his uncle had been a scribe and his grandfather Ketill Jörundsson was a very prolific copyist.
 When he started collecting, most of the large codices had already been removed from Iceland and were in either the royal collection in Copenhagen or private collections in various Scandinavian countries; only in 1685, at Bartholin's urging, did the King forbid selling Icelandic manuscripts to foreigners and exporting them.
 But there was plenty left, especially since Árni was interested in even humble items and would do whatever it took to get something.
 When Bartholin died, Árni helped his brother prepare his books and manuscripts for sale, and secured the Icelandic manuscripts among them for himself, including Möðruvallabók.

 Through his connection with Moth, Árni had some political influence, for which aspiring Icelanders gave him books and manuscripts.
 During his ten years surveying Iceland, he had access by the King's writ to all manuscripts in the country, had his collection with him, and worked on it during the winters; it and the survey papers had to be left behind in Iceland when he was recalled, but were shipped to him in 1721.
 What he could not secure, he would borrow for copying; a number of copyists worked for him at his professorial residence in Copenhagen.
 His collection became the largest of its kind.
-Unfortunately, his house burned down in the Copenhagen fire of 1728; with the help of friends, he was able to save most of the manuscripts, but some things were lost, including almost all the printed books and at least one unique item.
+His house burned down in the Copenhagen fire of 1728; with the help of friends, he was able to save most of the manuscripts, but some things were lost, including almost all the printed books and at least one unique item.
 His copyist Jón Ólafsson wrote out the contents of one manuscript from memory after both it and the copy he had made were lost in the fire. Árni has been blamed for delaying too long before starting to move his collection.
 He had not made an exhaustive inventory of his holdings, and several times stated that he believed the losses greater than was generally thought.
 (Everything in the University Library was destroyed, including many Icelandic documents which we now have only because of copies Árni made for Bartholin, and most other professors lost all their books.)